shihaozhang73/RFRW/README.md

-# Random Forests by Random Weights (RF-RW)
+# RFRW: Random Forests by Random Weights

-Random Forests by Random Weights (RF-RW) for time series modelling.
+`RFRW` is an R package that implements Random Forests by Random Weights for nonlinear time series modelling.
+It avoids the bootstrap resampling procedure in the original random forests that break the serial dependence structure, whilst incorporates independent random weights to reduce correlations among trees.

+## Authors

+Shihao Zhang, Zudi Lu, and Chao Zheng

 ## Package installation

-To install `RF-RW` from GitHub, use the `devtools` package:
+To install `RFRW` from GitHub, use the `devtools` package:

 ``` r
 # (optional) quiet = TRUE to mask c++ compilation messages